 IBAS has specialist knowledge from IBAS investigations into UK business banking account disputes since 1992 - no other organization has IBAS experience or IBAS knowledge, which provides IBAS with 'extra' width of knowledge for our investigations to produce the best results - that provides you with extra 'options' for your bank director's personal guarantee debt claim demand.

 After 26 years of investigating business banking cases we know that nobody can claim they have a 'formula for guaranteed success' on business bank debt claims.
 But, knowing what can be achieved using IBAS strategies developed and finely tuned since 1992 - means that IBAS can 'shorten the odds' to success for your claim.

 IBAS provides experienced specialist and practical advice on how best to deal with and control the bank’s ‘collection’ activities after demand of the debt has been made on a Director’s Personal Guarantee.
 What can you do and how best to do it?
 Can you 'get out of the personal guarantee' - is it possible to do so?
+Do you want to delay the bank progressing to a legal claim?
 Can you dilute your director’s personal liability under a bank’s director personal guarantee debt demand?
-Those questions have been asked in cases where IBAS investigate bankers and the bank actions.
+Those questions have been asked many times in cases where IBAS investigate bankers and the bank actions.

 Therefore, there is no shortcut to a ‘free’ service and where a case is not complete it will not be used by those offering a ‘free’ service.
 But, whilst your file ‘gathers dust’ your case will not be ‘improved’ either and time will be lost - that time should be used to gather important information to improve your case for your benefit in defending or negotiating.